 The isolation of the Mee audio X6 is sub-par.
 Unlike the BeatsX, Jaybird X2, and X3, which provide passive isolation in the bass range, the X6 Plus does not isolate in the bass range, which covers the rumble of plane engines and buses.
 However, they achieve a decent 13dB of noise isolation in the mid-range which is mostly important for isolating speech.
 In the treble range, the X6 reduces outside noise by 26dB, which is also decent.
 Isolation in the treble range is mostly important for cutting high-frequency sounds like the noise of a fan or S and T sounds in speech.

-The microphone performance of the X6 is sub-par.
+The microphone performance of the Mee Audio X6 Plus is sub-par.
 Speech recorded with this mic will sound relatively thin, but noticeably dark and muffled.
 However, it should still be decently comprehensible.
-In noisy environments they also don't fare well, as they will have difficulty separating speech from background noise in moderately loud environments such as a busy street.
+In noisy environments, they also don't fare well, as they will have difficulty separating speech from background noise in moderately loud environments such as a busy street.

-The mic of the X6 Plus has a sub-par recording quality.
+The mic of the Mee Audio X6 Plus has a sub-par recording quality.
 The LFE of 277Hz results in a speech that sounds thin and lacking body.
 The HFE of 2.1KHz means that speech captured with the X6 will lack brightness and air, and will sound muffled.
-However, since the area between LFE and HFE is captured well, speech recorded with the X6 Plus should be decently intelligible.
+However, since the area between LFE and HFE is captured well, speech recorded should be decently intelligible.

 - 100% SpNR